patrick1410/bed_final_project_booking_api/README.md

 # BED Final Project Starter

-This repository contains starter code for the Bookings project.

 ## How to get started

 You can clone the repo, install and run the app with the following commands: